-As at 31 December 2018, we had launched 15 products which cater to both the mass market and high net worth market segments.
+As at 31 December 2019, we have launched 16 products which cater mainly to the mass market segment.

-Our mass market products consist of non-participating and participating endowment plans.
-The non-participating endowment plans, denominated in Singapore dollars (SGD) and Renminbi (RMB), are designed to meet customers' medium-term wealth accumulation needs with guaranteed yields and capital guarantee upon maturity.
-Our SGD-denominated participating endowment plans are created to serve customers' wealth accumulation or retirement funding needs, and allow customers to participate in the performance of our participating fund in the form of non-guaranteed bonuses.
+In 2019, our mass market products consisted of participating endowment plans and a participating annuity plan, which are denominated in Singapore dollars (SGD).
+They are designed to meet customers' wealth accumulation needs and to serve their retirement funding needs with guaranteed cash payouts.
+These plans also allow customers to participate in the performance of our participating fund in the form of non-guaranteed bonuses.